Note: Check website for opening hours. The building is currently closed due to funding issues.

-One of my favorite site in Independence Park (Tobey says “yawn”) is the (free) Portrait Gallery.
-Housed in the former Second Bank of the United States (designed to look like the Parthenon in Athens), it has over 150 portraits of Revolution-era military officers, politicians, scientists, explorers – all the people that show up in history books.
+Described by Charles Dickens as having a “mournful ghost-like aspect, dreary to behold,” this is one of my favorite site in Independence Park (Tobey says “yawn”).
+Today, the former 1819-24 Second Bank of the United States (designed to look like the Parthenon in Athens) has over 150 portraits of Revolution-era military officers, politicians, scientists, explorers – all the people that show up in history books.

 As a follower of the enlightenment philosophers and friend of the founding fathers, Peale believed that educating the American public and increasing their understanding of the natural world would cultivate a more enlightened citizenry and advance America’s prestige around the world.
 He was assisted by his family (he had 18 children, all named after famous artists or scientists), including Rembrandt, Rubens, Benjamin Franklin, Titian and Angelica Kauffman.
 For a time, his museum was housed on the second floor of Independence Hall.